 Are Cherry Blossoms Edible?

-They are used to prepare a wide variety of dishes, including meals, desserts, teas, etc. Their sweet, floral aroma makes them an ideal food additive.
+Cherry blossoms are edible are used to prepare a wide variety of Japanese dishes, including meals, desserts, teas, etc. Their sweet, floral aroma makes them an ideal food additive.

 Apart from eating them as food, you can also consume cherry blossoms for their medicinal value.